Animal Kingdom (horse): 2013: five-year-old season

 Animal Kingdom began his five-year-old season on 9 February when he finished second to Point of Entry in the Gulfstream Park Handicap.
 He was then shipped to the United Arab Emirates to contest the Dubai World Cup alongside fellow American challengers Dullahan and Royal Delta.
 Ridden by Joel Rosario he tracked the leader, Royal Delta, before taking the lead early in the straight, going clear of the field, and holding off the late challenge of Red Cadeaux to win by two lengths, eased down.
 He became the first American-trained winner of the race since it was switched from dirt to a synthetic surface in 2010.
-On April 3, 2013 it was announced that Darley Stud had acquired 29% interest in the Dubai World Cup Winner.
+On April 3, 2013, it was announced that Darley Stud had acquired 29% interest in the Dubai World Cup Winner.

 In June 2013, Animal Kingdom was sent to England to run in the Queen Anne Stakes at Royal Ascot.
 He was the third Kentucky Derby winner to compete at the meeting after Reigh Count in 1929 and Omaha in 1936.
 He started 5/4 favourite for the race, but finished eleventh of the thirteen runners behind Declaration of War.

 Race record

-Stud Record
+Stud record

-Animal Kingdom stands as a stallion at JBBA Shizunai Stallion Station.
+Animal Kingdom formerly stood as a stallion at JBBA Shizunai Stallion Station, but was moved to Shichinohe Stallion Station in October of 2024.